Super cute easy and quick Valentine’s Day mug rug

 - Seam allowance is 1/2″

-- Using the templates cut 3 circles from your main fabric, baking and batting.
+- Using the templates cut 3 circles from your main fabric, backing and batting.

-- Trace the hearts into your Heat’n Bond.
+- Trace the hearts into your Heat’n Bond or fusible interfacing.

 - Iron onto the back of your fabric scraps following the manufacturer directions and cut out.